vozlt/nginx-module-vts/README.md

       * The times in milliseconds at request processing times.
     * msecs
       * The request processing times including upstream in milliseconds.
+  * responseMsecCounter
+    * The number of accumulated only upstream response processing time in milliseconds.
   * responseMsec
     * The average of only upstream response processing times in milliseconds.
   * responseMsecs